twopats/kc-teacher-project/README.md

 # kc-teacher-project
-A project that made for learning concepts of web development for students at the Koo Chinese Academy
+A project that made for synthesizing basics of web development for students at the Koo Chinese Academy